 and he was and still is right.
 If the team thinks, “yeah, we made it,” it’s probably the beginning of the end.
 Product innovation is extremely crucial nowadays.
 There are number of companies which understand it

-What product innovations mean?
+What does product innovation mean?

-Product/service innovation is the result of introducing a new way to solve the customer's problem – through a product or service development.
+Product/service innovation is the result of introducing a new way to solve the customer’s problem – through a product or service development.
 It is necessary to define the difference between invention and innovation.
-The invention is a new idea, a new business model or new concept.
+The invention is a new idea, a new business model or a new concept.
 Innovation is the commercial application and exploitation of the idea.